norswap/autumn/doc/A6-left-recursion-associativity.md

 rule div = right(integer, str("/"), (p,xs) -> new Div($(xs,0), $(xs,1)));
 ```

-This is equivalent to the first formulation of the right-associative style we showed in the
+This is semantically equivalent to the first formulation of the right-associative style we showed in
-previous sub-section.
+the previous sub-section.

 `right` also admits a [`right(left, operator, right, action)`] overload, and this time, it's
 the left operand that gets repeated multiple times.